-Heart disease is common in all individuals with MPS I, severe to attenuated.
-However, heart disease may not develop or cause any real problems until later in the individual's life.
-Medications are available to help manage the heart problems that occur in MPS I. Cardiomyopathy (weak heart muscle) and endocardiofibroelastosis death.
-Some individuals with attenuated MPS I may develop problems with the aortic or mitral valves; they may have slowly progressive valvular heart disease for years without any apparent clinical effects.
+Heart disease is common in individuals with the severe form of MPS VII, but may not develop or cause any real problems until later in the individual's life.
+Medications are available to help manage the heart problems that occur in individuals with MPS VII.
+Coronary artery disease caused by GAG storage in the heart blood vessels may occur and can lead to death.
+Some individuals with attenuated

+MPS VII may develop problems with the heart valves; they may have slowly progressive valvular heart disease for years without any apparent clinical effects.
 As the condition worsens, medications can be used to lessen the effect on the heart.
 However, an operation may be required to replace the damaged valves.